corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/ecosystem/_index.md

 ## Corda REST API
 The [Corda REST API]({{< relref "../../../reference/rest-api/_index.md">}}) is the primary way in which external applications interact with CorDapps.
 This API allows external systems to start flows, monitor the flow status, and retrieve the output of a flow.
 This REST API uses JSON for requests and responses, and flows can output data in any text representations.
 This provides flexibility to external systems around how they interact with Corda.

-Because flows have access to a JVM compatible language along with a REST API, they can be built to provide a rich, custom CorDapp not just to initiate flows that interact with peers, but also flows that return or search a virtual node’s vault data, for example.
+Because flows have access to a JVM compatible language along with a REST API, they can be built to provide a rich, custom CorDapp not just to initiate flows that interact with peers, but also flows that return or search a virtual node’s {{< tooltip >}}vault{{< /tooltip >}} data, for example.

 {{<
   figure
 	 src="rest-api.png"
    width="50%"